Last updated on July 22nd, 2022

 “Be fearless in the pursuit of what sets your soul on fire” – Unknown

-Bio: Carolyn started her career in publishing and held leadership positions in brand consulting and PR firms; in 2012 she was ranked among the top 100 Female Entrepreneurs in Canada; she’s also a Co-Active Life Coach and single mom
+Bio: Carolyn grew up in Florida surrounded by sea and surf.
+She started her career in publishing and held leadership positions in brand consulting and PR firms, most recently as the CEO of Interbrand Canada.
+In 2012 she was ranked among the top 100 Female Entrepreneurs in Canada; she’s also a Co-Active Life Coach and single mom.
+Carolyn sits on the board of the Society of American Travel Writers (SATW) and is a member of the Travel Media Association of Canada.

-Passions: My daughter Alyx, history, anything literary/books, margaritas, beaches, music, writing, empowering women
+Passions: My daughter Alyx, history, anything literary/books, margaritas, beaches, latin music, writing, empowering women

-Places I want to return to: Spain, Colombia, Brazil, Nicaragua, Key West, Morocco, New York and Kenya
+Places I want to return to: Spain, Colombia, Brazil, Nicaragua, Key West, Morocco, New York, Mexico and Kenya

 More on LinkedIn